 It goes even a bit further in his continued existence: G0-T0 still follows the directive to help the Republic.
 At the same time as an infrastructure droid it is programmed to value efficiency.
 This provides a paradox, as G0-T0 view the Republic as a bloated, ineffectual entity that clings on to bad management decisions, and it would be better for the galaxy to simply scrap the entire political system and place a new one in its stead.
 It is programmed to support something which another part of its programming is meant to remove.

 Planescape: Torment has a character who successfully convinces a man that he does not, in fact, exist.
 As a result he ceases to do so.
 Though to be fair the game is set in a D&D setting in which a system of "Whatever you believe, is" has replaced all laws of nature.
+Doing so unlock an optional method of ending the game by deliberately logic bombing yourself out of existence.

 In the "Discovery" mod for Freelancer, in a server, opening up the chat box and typing "N/0" where N can be any number results in your spaceship spontaneously exploding, and the console messaging stating you have died due to "dividing by zero".